le4nly/le4nly-docs/docs/stacks/applications/nextjs-static.md

 - **Infra Deployment**: Selection of your AWS infra, the application will be deployed to.

+- (Optional) **Custom Domain**: A custom domain can be specified.
+Currently, only a single custom domain is supported.

+- (Optional) **ACM Certificate ARN**: ARN of AWS Certificate Manager certificate.
+Certificate must include the specified custom domain.
+Required if custom domain is provided.

 ## Change Log

 ### 0.1.0 - Initial release